Wallflower65/Wallflower65/README.md

 **Front-End Developer | React & JavaScript | Bridging Healthcare and Tech**

 I am a Cape Town-based Software Developer transitioning from a clinical nursing background.
 After working on the hospital floor and dealing with clunky medical software, I decided to learn how to build better digital infrastructure myself.
-Today, I specialize in building responsive, user-focused web applications.
+Today, I specialise in building responsive, user-focused web applications.

 ### 🚀 What I'm up to right now:
 - 🔭 **Building:** Custom web applications focused on UI/UX, responsive design, and dynamic state management.